 The exception to our negative criticism must be the sections of text which deal with the author’s son, Will, and his death by suicide and we would not wish to trespass on that ground.

 That apart, the usual cast of wild creatures is of course much in evidence — to please the nature lovers — and the author’s soulful yearnings for his lost Welsh roots are bound to appeal to those who love Wales and all things Welsh.

-Jim Perrin has written of his “triad of catastrophies”, the third part of which was his much self-publicised diagnosis with terminal lung cancer.
-Except – this would seem to have been yet another example of his “creative” writing.
+Jim Perrin has written of his ‘triad of catastrophes’, the third part of which was his much self-publicised diagnosis of terminal lung cancer.
+Except — this would seem to have been yet another example of his ‘creative’ writing.
 We have been told that he does not have cancer at all.

 Given all the above we feel that the book is not honest but merely a vehicle for this author’s ego and we shall not recommend it.
-Should you wish to find out more we have written our blog to set the record straight.
+Should you wish to find out more we have set up our site to put the record straight.
 To read it, please google: